Frequently Asked Questions

 What is The Welcome Directory?

 The Welcome Directory is a not-for profit dedicated to supporting the rehabilitation of prison leavers.
-Our national directory provides a searchable list of faith communities who are prepared to welcome and appropriately support people who have left or are leaving prison.
+Our national directory provides a searchable list of faith communities across England and Wales who are committed to welcoming and appropriately supporting people who have left or are leaving prison.
 Click here if you would like to register your faith community!

-We hope that what you have read so far has inspired you to talk with the managing chaplain about establishing the work at your prison.
-We know that prison chaplains have many demands on them and have made the process as easy as possible.
+We hope that what you have read so far has inspired you to talk with the Managing Chaplain about establishing the work at your prison.
+We know that prison chaplains have many demands on them and so we have made the process as easy as possible.
 We would love to talk to you about developing the work at your prison and consider faith communities local to your prison who are actively engaging.
-Please get in touch with for more information.
+Please get in touch for more information.

 Does The Welcome Directory refer people leaving prison to specific faith communities?